 Civil processes are when you get served with papers, such as warrants.
 You can find these by getting in touch with the Sheriff’s office, either by phone or through their website.

 All registered sex offenders have to be registered and listed on the sex offender databases required by the area they live in.
 The people on these databases have been tried by jury and convicted in a court of law of a sex or kidnapping crime.
 You can access these offenders on the website, but keep in mind that you will not be able to see the exact address, but rather the address block that they live on.

 Court Records are public records.
 Court Records include a court case file that includes a court docket and all of the documents filed in the court case.
 You are able to access the court records on their website, or at Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains records of people’s criminal history.
 These online databases are connected so you can track criminal backgrounds from other states.
-Go to county courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you might have to pay a fee for a more comprehensive search.
+Go to county courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay a fee for a more comprehensive search.

 - Driving Under the Influence (DUI).

 - Sex offenses which could include rape, and sexual assault.

 - Violent crimes.